drd00/translate.py/README.md

 ## Licensing
 Helsinki-NLP MT models can be found here: https://huggingface.co/Helsinki-NLP, and are released either under an Apache 2.0 licence (see here: https://www.apache.org/licenses/LICENSE-2.0) or CC 4.0 (see here: https://creativecommons.org/licenses/by/4.0/) depending on the particular model (language pair / direction).

-The present translation GUI software is released under an MIT licence --- see LICENSE.md.
+The present translation GUI software is released under an MIT licence --- see the LICENSE file.